 In the age of the Internet, online reviews are one of the most important – if not the most important- factors when gaining new customers and retaining the old.
-Not only do reviews affect online businesses, but brick-and-mortar businesses as well, thanks to websites like Yelp and Tripadvisor.
+Not only do reviews affect online businesses, but brick-and-mortar businesses as well, thanks to websites like RipOff Report, Yelp and TripAdvisor.
 That being said, an easy way for a competitor to sabotage another business is to create and post fake reviews that would ruin the reputation of its competitors.
-This is something that happens everyday in the Amazon Marketplace.
+Fake reviews on Amazon and fake reviews on Google, for example, are things that happen everyday.
 On the other hand, businesses who aren’t doing as well or who are scamming customers can also create fake reviews to boost their online reputation and search ranking.[SEE: Save The Sellers: Exploring The Amazon Of The FBA Business]

 These tactics can leave customers unsure of what businesses to trust and business owners at a loss financially.
 So, how can customers and business owners identify the characteristics of a fake review in order to weed out scammers and unfair competition?

 First let’s go over who it is writing fake reviews so one can better understand the motive and how to identify them.

 - Professional PR people/ Marketing Teams

 - Content Writers

 Characteristics of a Fake Review:

 If the reviewer has no other previous reviews, it’s a red flag.
 This could mean that he or she is only posting the review to either boost their own product/business or to sabotage the competition.
 People with more than one review for different companies are more likely to be reviewing to help other customers.
 However, it’s more obvious that someone with one review might have an ulterior motive for choosing to write that review in particular, unless it is their first time posting one.
 You might be able to check to see if they are new to reviewing by looking for the date their profile was created, but that still might not be enough proof.